 Some of the 4 trillion yuan ($626 billion) stimulus package announced in 2008 was squandered on ill-advised projects and economists now worry that a sizable fraction of loans to local governments won't be repaid.

 Banks may be wary of extending more large loans, making it difficult for local governments to invest their way to growth in the future.

-Last week alone, China halted new railway projects and cut its building target for public housing to 8 million units for 2012, from 10 million.
+Last week alone, China halted new railway projects and cut its building target for public housing by 20 percent to 8 million units for 2012, from 10 million.

 Yet, economists say little has changed in reality.